top of page

 IN GRATITUDE

 Kate recognises the influence of indigenous cultures on her teachings and expresses deep respect and gratitude to all ethnicities, cultures & traditions for inspiration in this work.
+She is a firm believer in open-hearted dialogue, friendship and connectivity with all cultures, faiths and beliefs.

 Thanks also to all menstrualists who have paved the way for this work and to all those who have been generous in sharing their menstrual stories in my workshops and 1:1s.